 - Freedom from Addiction and Dependence

-The Party believes that tackling inequality should be made the object of a national strategy with the aim of bringing the UK over a five year period from being the second worst of the 20 largest OECD countries to being one of the ten best.
+The Party believes that tackling inequality should be made the object of a national strategy with the aim of bringing the UK over a five-year period from being the second worst of the 20 largest OECD countries to being one of the ten best with a ten year target of bringing the country into the top five in terms of the ratio of the average earnings of the 20% of the highest paid and the 20% lowest paid.
 This should be led by the Prime Minister, should embrace all areas of ministerial responsibility and be subject to an annual report to the nation.

 Decent Housing for All

-Formerly, local authorities under Labour and Conservative Governments built millions of houses, making it possible for poorer families to move into homes of a guaranteed standard on secure tenancies at affordable rents.
-Mrs Thatcher’s arrival to Downing Street put an end to this cross-party consensus.
-The capacity of local authorities to borrow to build was restricted and the number of council houses built fell from an average of 130,000 a year in the 1970s to 2,500 since 2010.
-As a result, there was a shortfall of over half a million units coming onto the market from 2010/11 to 2016/17, once conversions of existing buildings are taken into account.
-Right to Buy legislation further eroded the social housing stock, trapping many poorer families in cramped and sub-standard accommodation.
+In the 1950s and 1960s, under Labour and Conservative Governments, local councils built millions of houses, making it possible for poorer families to move into homes on secure tenancies and at affordable rents.
+Mrs Thatcher’s arrival in Downing Street put an end to this cross-party consensus.
+The capacity of local authorities to borrow to build was restricted and the number of new council houses fell from an average of 130,000 a year in the 1970s to 2,500 since 2010.
+As a result, there was a shortfall of over half a million units coming onto the market between 2010 and 2017.
+Meanwhile, Right to Buy legislation had further eroded the social housing stock, trapping many poorer families in cramped and sub-standard accommodation.

 The failure of successive Governments to tackle this problem has played a large part in growing inequality.
 For example, according to Shelter, the shortage of houses and flats is the main reason for the rise in the number of people facing the hardship and danger of living on the street.

 Initially, giving council tenants the right to buy their homes led to a rise in home ownership.
-But the promise of a home-owning democracy which was used to justify selling off public housing, was betrayed as prices rose, leaving increasing numbers of young people unable to get on the housing ladder and putting increased pressure on the existing stock of accommodation available for rent.
+But the promise of a home-owning democracy which was used to justify selling off public housing, was betrayed as prices rose.
+This prevented increasing numbers of young people from get on the housing ladder and increased pressure on the existing stock of accommodation available for rent.

 Despite the shortfall in construction, the major house building companies have enjoyed super-profits in recent years, illustrated by the £100 million long-term bonus recently paid out by Persimmon to its Chief Executive.
-These profits are basically not the result of risk-taking or innovative construction technology, but result from two factors which fall within the ambit of public policy.
+These profits do not basically result of risk-taking or innovative construction technology, but from two factors which fall within the ambit of public policy.

 The first of these is the increase in value that results when local councils grant planning permission.
 A hectare of agricultural land is currently worth an average of £21,000, according to the Financial Times, but if consent is granted for housing, the value rises to over £2 million.
 Since 2012, local authorities have responded to the crisis by increasing the number of planning permissions by 40% but house building has increased by only 25% – to 164,000 in 2015-16, about half the number needed.
-Currently, local authorities claw back some of the added value by requiring developers, through ad hoc negotiations, to provide infrastructure and low-cost housing as a condition for granting planning permission.
-However, this does nothing to discourage the developer from delaying construction in the hope of speculative gain.
+Currently, local authorities claw back some of the added value by requiring developers to provide infrastructure and low-cost housing as a condition for obtaining planning permission.
+But this does nothing to discourage the developer from delaying construction in the hope of speculative gain.

-The second factor is that the Government has pursued a policy of subsidising house buyers with the professed intention of stemming the decline in home ownership through the multi-billion pound Help to Buy home equity loan scheme.
-While popular with key voters, the main effects of this have been to push up house prices and inflate construction industry profits.
-Moreover, while sold as a means of helping young people on modest incomes get onto the housing ladder, figures published in August 2018 show that some 20% of these loans have actually gone to second-time buyers who, in London, have an average income of over £70,000 a year.
+The second factor is that the Government has pursued a policy of subsidising house buyers to stem the decline in home ownership through the multi-billion-pound Help to Buy home equity loan scheme.
+While popular with key voters, the main effect of this has been to push up house prices and inflate construction industry profits.
+While intended to help young people on modest incomes get onto the housing ladder, figures published in August 2018 show that some 20% of these loans have actually gone to second-time buyers who, in London, have average incomes of over £70,000 a year.

 The Party believes that the state should accept a fundamental obligation to ensure that the national housing stock is sufficient to meet public needs, as it is does for schools, hospitals and prisons.
 Three immediate steps are needed to resolve the problem:

-- local authorities should be required to provide social housing for all who need it and be given the power to borrow to do so (as has recently been done for housing associations), taking advantage of the current low cost of borrowing;
+- local authorities should be required to provide social housing for all who need it and be given the power to borrow to build (as has recently been done for housing associations), taking advantage of the current low public sector cost of borrowing;

-- cease to subsidise house-buying and use the money saved to address the needs of those who are facing the most acute housing needs, including homeless people and parents bringing up children in insecure and sub-standard accommodation.
+- subsidies for house-buying should be removed and the money saved used to address the acute needs of homeless people and parents bringing up children in insecure and sub-standard accommodation.

-The system of tax-free Winter Fuel Payments paid tutomatically to all who are over 60 costs the exchequer approximately two billion pounds a year.
-Introduced to tackle hypothermia among elderly people, it is not tied to expenditure on heating and in reality serves as little more than a Christmas bonus for all who are over sixty – rich or poor.
-Meanwhile, excess winter deaths, which fell steadily from a five-year rolling average of 69,000 in 1961-2 to 24,000 in 2002-3, have since been on an upward trend, reaching 30,000 on the same measure in 2014-5.
+Tax-free Winter Fuel Payments paid automatically to all who are over 60 cost the exchequer approximately two billion pounds a year.
+Introduced to tackle hypothermia among elderly people, they are not tied to expenditure on heating and for most recipients really serve as little more than a Christmas bonus for rich or poor.
+Meanwhile, excess winter deaths, which fell steadily from a five-year rolling average of 69,000 in 1961-2 to 24,000 in 2002-3, have risen sharply – reaching 30,000 on the same measure in 2014-5.
 Some 2.4 million people, predominantly elderly people and poor families with children, now live in fuel poverty, causing increased mortality, respiratory disease and other forms of ill-health.

 Reform of the system has been repeatedly discussed since it was introduced in 1997, but nothing has been done for fear of upsetting better-off voters.
-The system should be reformed as a matter of urgency to target the full amount on warming the homes of those most in need, thus making a substantial impact on the well-being of poor and vulnerable adults and children in the dark, cold days of winter.
+The system should be changed as a matter of urgency to target the full amount on those most in need and channels the money directly into paying for warmth, hot water and hot food in the dark, cold days of winter.

 Tolerance and Personal Autonomy

-The Radical Party is strongly committed to equal rights on grounds of gender, ethnicity, and sexual orientation and welcomes the progress that has been made, after a long struggle, in the passing of legislation permitting people of the same gender to marry.
-But women, members of ethnic minority communities, supporters of minority religious groups, immigrants and LGBT people continue to face widespread discrimination.
+The Radical Party is strongly committed to equal rights on grounds of gender, ethnicity and sexual orientation and welcomes the progress made, after a long struggle, terms of legislation permitting people of the same gender to marry.
+But women, members of ethnic minority communities, supporters of minority religions, immigrants and LGBT people continue to face widespread discrimination.
 They also face an enhanced risk of threats and violence, which appears to have increased as a result of rising nationalism associated with Brexit.

-The problem of addressing discrimination is not now primarily one of inadequate legislation.
-Rather, it is a matter of empowerment, of education, of successfully challenging deep-rooted prejudice and fears, and of providing for the existing law to be enforced, to ensure that offenders are apprehended and do not re-offend.
-The issue of discrimination is complex and multi-facetted and calls for a holistic response, which evolves to meet changing circumstances, expectations and understanding.
-In developing its own response, the Party will endeavour to follow the evidence and take account of the views of representative organisations in the areas concerned.
+The problem of addressing discrimination is no longer primarily one of inadequate legislation.
+Rather, it is a matter of empowerment and education, of challenging deep-rooted prejudice and fears, and of ensuring that the existing law is enforced and that offenders are apprehended and do not re-offend.
+Discrimination is complex and multi-facetted problem. which and calls for a holistic response.
+The roots of the problem must be explored in a rigorous way and responses developed which can evolve to meet changing circumstances, expectations and understanding.
+The Party understands that there is no single simple solution to discrimination and will follow the evidence and listen to the views of experts and representative organisations in the areas concerned.

 The right to a private life

 The Party supports the call by Amnesty International for the decriminalisation of sex work and believes that those who choose freely to support themselves by providing personal services should be treated with respect and not persecuted by the law or automatically treated as victims.
-Legislation which makes it illegal for sex workers to share premises should, with appropriate safeguards, be removed, legitimising a range of alternatives to street work, which puts sex workers at greater risk and impacts the surrounding community.
-At the same time, efforts to tackle trafficking should be stepped up, along with measures to encourage sex workers to access support services, pay taxes and national insurance and integrate with society.
+Legislation that makes it illegal for sex workers to share premises should, with appropriate safeguards, be removed, legitimising a range of alternatives to street work, which puts sex workers at greater risk and impacts local residents.
+At the same time, research into the extent and nature of trafficking and efforts to tackle it, should be stepped up along with initiatives to encourage sex workers to access support services, pay taxes and national insurance and integrate with society.

 The Party is opposed to the suggestion that paying for personal services should be made an offence.
-Such a measure, which is strongly opposed by organisations representing sex workers, would aim to deny over 60,000 individuals who (according to the Treasury) currently support themselves and their dependents by providing personal services.
-It would also put them at risk, as it has done in Northern Ireland and France, where it has had the effect of pushing commercial sex underground, endangering the safety of those concerned and made it hazardous for clients to come forward if they encounter evidence of exploitation.
+Such a measure, which is strongly opposed by organisations representing sex workers, would seek to deny over 60,000 individuals who (according to the Treasury) currently support themselves and their dependents by providing personal services.
+It would also put them at risk, as it has done in Northern Ireland and France, where it has pushed commercial sex underground, endangering the safety of those concerned and preventing clients from coming forward if they encounter signs of possible exploitation.

 The age of consent

-On the basis of this evidence, it recommended that the age of consent in the UK be reduced to 15, arguing that this would give teachers and other professionals who work with young people a firmer legal footing for giving honest guidance and would improve access for teenagers to professional advice on contraception and relationships.
+On the basis of this evidence, it recommended that the age of consent in the UK be reduced to 15, arguing that this would give teachers and other professionals who work with young people a firmer legal footing for giving honest guidance and would make it easier for teenagers to get professional advice on contraception and relationships.
 While the NSPCC responded that it intended to consider the Faculty’s recommendation, the Conservative Prime Minister, the Leader of the Liberal Democrats and the Labour Party’s Shadow Health Minister all categorically rejected the findings of the report within hours of its appearance.

 The Radical Party does not have a position on what the age of consent should be.
 It does, however, consider that a law that makes it a criminal offence for 15-year-olds to engage in petting, increases the incidence of teenage pregnancy and disease, and puts parents and professionals who seek to protect young people at risk of prosecution, should be urgently reviewed.
-It also considers that the Government and opposition parties should listen carefully to the advice of competent professionals on the issue and not simply use it as a means of currying favour with reactionary sections of the press.
+It strongly believes that the Government and opposition parties should listen carefully to the advice of competent professionals on the issue and not simply use it as a means of soliciting favourable headlines in the right-wing press.